Marcella Hazan: Essentials of Classic Italian Cooking

-The death of Marcella Hazan, at 89, has produced tributes from everyone of importance in Food World.
+The death of Marcella Hazan, at 89, produced tributes from everyone of importance in Food World.

-It makes me want to open "Essentials of Classic Italian Cooking" and cook.
+It made me want to open "Essentials of Classic Italian Cooking" and cook.

 Until Hazan published her instantly classic cookbook, you went to a restaurant that featured Northern Italian cooking, had a meal that was destined for your top ten list, and returned home with a nagging question: This is "simple" food.
 Why can’t I cook like this?